Overview

 - Information and training on how to apply for postgraduate study, including interview skills, writing personal statements, preparing strong applications, and securing effective references;

-- Participation in a network of peers—other NanoFutures Scholars (we expect to recruit a cohort of up to 8 interns for summer 2023) as well as current NanoDTC students and associates.
+- Participation in a network of peers—other NanoFutures Scholars as well as current NanoDTC students and associates.
 The peer network will provide a weekly programme of shared experiences, including social and extracurricular activities.

 All NanoFutures Scholars will additionally be supported by a nominated mentor as well as an overall programme tutor.